 NAHB Members Urged to Complete Economic Data Census Form

-The U.S. Census Bureau is urging NAHB members who have recently received economic census forms to return them within 30 days.
+The U.S. Census Bureau is urging NAHB members who were sent economic census forms in December to complete the form by Tuesday, Feb.
+12.

 The economic data, which is collected by the Census Bureau every five years, is used to support public policy and business decisions at the national and local level.
 The government also uses the data to help measure how the economy is performing.

 “Economic indicators we use all the time ― like gross domestic product (GDP), monthly retail sales and the producer price index ― all depend on the economic census for continued accuracy,” the Census Bureau said.

 This census is "indispensable to understanding America's economy," said Ben Benanke, chairman of the Federal Reserve.

 More than 4 million Census forms were sent to businesses of all sizes late last year.
 Federal law — Title 13.
 U.S. Code — requires that the forms are completed and returned to the Census Bureau.